SuperDARN/rst/docs/dev/pull_request.md

 Pull requests on GitHub provide several additional features to help you get a useful code review:

-- request a review from a specific person
+- Request a review from a specific person
-- add labels to categorize the PR (e.g. bugfix)
+- Add labels to categorize the PR (e.g. bugfix, enhancement)
-- indicate that the PR is part of a project, if applicable
+- Indicate that the PR is part of a project, if applicable
-- assign a milestone, if applicable
+- Assign a milestone, if applicable
-- link the PR to an issue, if applicable
+- Link the PR to an issue, if applicable

 ### Draft Pull Requests

 Draft Pull Requests are a way to tell reviewers that your code is not ready to be `merged` yet.
 This might be useful in the following situations:

 - The draft PR is dependent on another PR being merged or tested first
+- The code has a major bug and you would like some assistance to fix it
-- The code has a major bug or needs further work, but you would like some feedback or assistance on what you have already done
+- The code needs further work, but you would like some feedback on what you have already done

 ## Guidelines